netdata/netdata/collectors/ebpf.plugin/README.md

 If this script returns no output, your system is ready to compile and run the eBPF collector.

-If you see a warning about a missing kerkel configuration (`KPROBES KPROBES_ON_FTRACE HAVE_KPROBES BPF BPF_SYSCALL BPF_JIT`), you will need to recompile your kernel to support this configuration.
+If you see a warning about a missing kernel configuration (`KPROBES KPROBES_ON_FTRACE HAVE_KPROBES BPF BPF_SYSCALL BPF_JIT`), you will need to recompile your kernel to support this configuration.
 The process of recompiling Linux kernels varies based on your distribution and version.
 Read the documentation for your system's distribution to learn more about the specific workflow for recompiling the kernel, ensuring that you set all the necessary